flytbase/flytsamples/README.md

 FlytSIM is available to download at http://flytbase.com/flytos/ Note that FlytSIM does not yet work on SBC with ARM arch.
 So you will have to install it on your laptop/desktop.

 For hardware setup you can use Pixhawk + Odroid XU4.
-This link can help you out. http://dev.ardupilot.com/wiki/odroid-via-mavlink/
+This link can help you out. http://dev.ardupilot.com/wiki/odroid-via-mavlink/.
+FlytOS also supports several other companion computers as listed here http://flytbase.com/flytos/

 Use our forums at http://forums.flytbase.com/ for any issues.